100 Bullets: 100 Bullets Omnibus

+The series has been collected in two Omnibus hardcover editions.
+Although the second volume was initially solicited to include the follow-up Brother Lono miniseries in addition to the main series, ultimately only the original hundred issues were collected (plus an early short story).

 Media adaptations

 Acclaim announced plans to release a video game based on 100 Bullets, but following the collapse of Acclaim's publishing house, the game was cancelled.
 It was intended that the player would be either Cole Burns or Snow Falls (a completely original character) and play in a third person view, with actor Keanu Reeves portraying Cole Burns.
 The plot was not publicly known, aside from a supposition that it followed the plot of the comic book.

-D3Publishing obtained the rights from Warner Bros. to publish a 100 Bullets game in 2006.
+D3 Publisher of America obtained the rights from Warner Bros. to publish a 100 Bullets video game in 2006.
 They intended to make a video game completely independent from Acclaim's aborted vision, albeit still heavily reliant on input and plotting from Brian Azzarello and releasing it in Q3 2007, but was never released.

 In 2011, screenwriter David S. Goyer was attached to executive produce and write a TV series based on the comics for Showtime.
 Two years later, Goyer said that the project got "incredibly close" at Showtime before being turned down due to a multitude of mass shootings across the United States.
 He called the sudden turn of events "frustrating", further stating: "At one point, I thought it was going to happen at Showtime.
 It got to the three-yard line".